-The total leave associated with childbirth consists of maternity leave (3 months) and parental leave (9 months; it was named child care and protection leave before September 2014 when new Parental Protection and Family Benefit Act was adopted) and amounts to 365 days.
+The total leave associated with childbirth consists of maternity leave (3 months) and parental leave (9 months) and amounts to 365 days.
 In some cases parental leave is prolonged.
 Eligibility to wage compensation during parental leave is held by persons who were insured for at least 12 months in the last three years before the start of the individual part of parental leave.